CharityO3/Coding-Workshops/README.md

-This file contains information about me and a few of my CSS, JAVA Script and HTML coding workshops!
+This repository contains information about me and a few of my CSS, JAVA Script and HTML coding workshops!